second-breakfast/second-breakfast.github.io/_posts/2020-05-02-deuteronomy.markdown

 Second, and more crucially, Deuteronomy 1:5 frames the rest of the book by saying that “Moses began to expound this law.”
 Since “this law” refers to the laws in the book of Exodus, this is strong evidence that Deuteronomy is claiming to be a later, yet authoritative, restatement and interpretation of those earlier laws.<sup id="a4">[4](#f4)</sup>

 ### Money Laws
-Let us begin our study by putting our money where our mouths are: in Deuteronomy 15:1-18, we see a set of compassionate money laws concerning the canceling of debts and freeing of servants.
+Let us begin our study by putting our money where our mouths are: in Deuteronomy 15:1-18, we see a set of money laws concerning the canceling of debts and freeing of servants.

 These laws state that creditors are to “cancel any loan they have made to a fellow Israelite” at “the end of every seven years” (Deut.
 15:1-2).
 Similarly, for those who own Hebrew servants, “in the seventh year you must let them go free” (Deut.
 15:12).
 Note that the laws about canceling debts and freeing servants are grouped together here: this makes sense because people would *become* servants by selling themselves into debt: “If any of your people — Hebrew men or women — sell themselves to you and serve you…” (Deut.
 15:12).